AgencyFit Institute

 Readiness assessment

-Start with the public readiness assessment
+Start with the readiness assessment

 AgencyFit Readiness Assessment™

-A premium public-facing screening instrument for identifying whether an initiative appears ready to proceed, requires redesign, or should pause before procurement and implementation continue.
+A premium screening instrument for identifying whether an initiative appears ready to proceed, requires redesign, or should pause before procurement and implementation continue.

 • 20 public questions